Tr-affable/CP_PROBLEM/README.md

 - **Addition Operation (`+ a`)** : Add a to the current score.
 - **Multiplication Operation (`× b`)**: Multiply b to the current score.

-You have the ability to chose any node once and travel along any directed path.
+You have the ability to choose any node once and travel along any directed path.
 Once you reach a dead end \(i.e. you reached a node with no outgoing path\) you Stop .
 You want to maximize the score.
 Outpur the maximum possible score you can get.
 ## Input

 - The first line contains an integer t \(1 ≤ t ≤ 10000\) — the number of test cases.